Fourth stop on our Régiontrip: Brittany!

 Outstanding architecture

+Brittany boasts a large number of wonderfully preserved towns and villages.
+For the sake of this article’s length, I’ll only mention a few of them, but I really advise you to go and discover them all.
 Saint-Malo remains a must-see.
-Strolling along its ramparts and cobbled streets is a delightful experience.
-At low tide, you can visit Île du grand Bé and Île du petit Bé.
+Strolling along its ramparts and cobbled streets is a real pleasure.
+At low tide, you can visit the Île du grand Bé and the Île du petit Bé.
 Dinan should also be on your list.
 It’s a fortified town with well-preserved half-timbered houses.
 And in the same spirit, we recommend Locronan.
-Oyster lovers will love Cancale, with its huge oyster farm, or Concarneau, with its very large fishing port.
-Morlaix and Quimper are well worth a visit, not least for their distinctive homes.
+Oyster lovers will love Cancale, with its huge oyster farm, or Concarneau, with its huge fishing port.
+Morlaix and Quimper are also well worth a visit, not least for their distinctive houses.
 Vannes and Rennes also have a lot to offer, and I hope you’ll take the time to discover them.

 Finally, I’d like to mention Dinard and Paimpol.
 Two popular seaside resorts with a rich history.

-and add all the places you think are must-sees.
+Don’t forget to update your booklet and add all the places you think are must-sees.

-Exceptional discoveries often come from lesser-known places.
+Exceptional discoveries often come from the lesser-known places.